-11. A reference framework for the strategic spatial organisation of the cities system
+5. A reference framework for the strategic spatial organization of the city system

-Within the effort of the Actvill 2 research to provide a more rational and consistent framework for data collecting and for planning, a scenario has been furnished for a future strategy of urban reorganisation at a national scale (unfortunately only for the four countries of the Union involved in the research).
-A reorganisation of the boundaries of "urban systems" largely comparable to each other has, therefore, been suggested (for the four countries) that could be used as a guide for future interventions for territorial re-equilibrium and recovery.15
+In the effort of Actvill research to provide a more rational and consistent framework for data collecting and for planning, a scenario has been furnished for a future strategy of urban reorganization at a national scale (unfortunately only for the four countries of the Union involved in the research).
+Therefore, a reorganization of the boundaries of "urban systems" largely comparable to each other has been suggested (for the four countries) that could be used as a guide for future interventions for territorial requilibrium and recovery.18

-It would be a pity to completely lose - because of an excess of pragmatism - the reference to this further effort of rational territorial delimitation, which corresponds to some requirements that are even more elaborated than those of the NUTS 5 level (which have been elaborated by Eurostat to get a more comparable data base than that given by the traditional administrative boundaries).

-In short, it would be wise to take into account not only the three "official" levels of data collection referred to in the EC specifications for the Urban Audit, but also a "fourth" level corresponding to the "urban system" developed in the Actvill 2 research.
-We could call this level the Actvill/PSC level (or the "urban system" level).
+It would be a pity to completely lose - because of excessive pragmatism - the reference to this further effort of rational territorial delimitation, which corresponds to some requirements that are even more elaborated than those of the NUTS 5 level (outlined by Eurostat to obtain a more comparable foundation for data and measurement than that given by the traditional administrative boundaries).
+In short, it would be wise to take into account not only the well-known three "official" levels of data collection referred to in the EC specifications for the Urban Audit, but also a "fourth" level corresponding to the "urban system" developed in the Actvill research.
+We could call this level the Actvill/PSC level (or the 'urban system' level).

 For this level, the collection of data would be even more problematic than imagined for the other three levels forecast by the EC research specification.
 But, where possible, it would be useful to control the comparability and their degree of meaningfulness.
 In summary, this level will constitute an even more advanced tool of knowledge and evaluation than will emerge by the data collection at the other three levels.
+2 Even if this distinction is not satisfactorily perceived nor largely appreciated in the 'regional science literature', the 'programming approach' (firstly outlined as epistemological question by Ragnar Frisch, 1976) falls outside of the scope of this paper.
+In any case, being at the base of the concept of optimality developed here, I have to refer to other writing of mine in which 'programming approach' is also developed: one with reference to economic policy issues (Archibugi, 1999); others with special reference to regional sciences (Archibugi, 1994) and urban economics (Archibugi, 1996b).